What health insurance does Baptist Health accept?

 How can I find out what my health insurance will pay and what I may be responsible for?

 The estimated charges are based on average hospital charges for patients admitted with similar diagnoses and are for the actual cost of your hospitalization, including room charges, medication, nursing care, meals and other fees directly related to your care.
 This does not include other statements you may receive from other members of your healthcare team who may participate in your care.
 These other charges may include your own physician or other physicians such as an anesthesiologist, cardiologist, surgeon, radiologist or pathologist.
 Any questions about these bills should be directed to those physicians’ offices.
-If you are uninsured, your obligation will reflect the estimated charges less the 74 percent uninsured discount.
+If you are uninsured, your obligation will reflect the estimated charges, 74% is off of Hospital charges only.

 If I have health insurance, will I be required to pay before service?